 Sending requests to third-party organisations

-If you choose to scan an application which has this sort of functionality you may see an increase in submissions as the scanner attempts to send multiple requests in a short timeframe.
+If you choose to scan an application that has this sort of functionality you may see an increase in submissions as the scanner attempts to send multiple requests in a short timeframe.

 How do I cancel a scan

-If you ever need to cancel a scan, just use the control panel on the scans page:
+If you ever need to cancel a scan, just head to Scans > click the x

 Can I throttle a scan?